msamgan/lact/README.md

 - This package depends on ```fetch``` which was default after ```node 18```. **The min node version required is 18.**
 - The ```route function``` from ```ziggy``` is also a dependency.
 It comes by default with inertia setup.
 - The ```route``` you want to translate to action ```should have a name```.
-- As of now, only the ```routes that use a controller``` can be translated.
-In versions to come, this will be updated.

 ## Installation